-What is you approach to solving conflicts at work?
-Perhaps it’s good to put more focus on your own well-being, and try to get out from difficult situations at work as fast as possible rather than on doing things right and “fighting for the cause.”
+- What are your approach to solving conflicts at work?
+Perhaps it’s good to put more focus on your own well-being, and try to get out of difficult situations at work as fast as possible rather than on doing things right and “fighting for the cause.”

 Do you know about any other ways in which women sabotage their own career development?
 If so, please share this information with me!

-Furthermore, many of the behaviors described here concern men too.
-For instance, men also tend to develop personas at work—the set of personas is a bit different than in case of women, but they are equally detrimental to coworkers.
-This post is dedicated solely to women, and talking about how men make their own (and others’!) lives at work harder, is a topic for yet another text!
+Furthermore, many of the behaviours described here concern men too.
+For instance, men also tend to develop personas at work—the set of personas is a bit different than in the case of women, but they are equally detrimental to coworkers.
+This post is dedicated solely to women, and talking about how men make their own (and others’) lives at work harder, is a topic for yet another text!

 Rietdijk, C. (2020).
 Combating Sexism in Academia: Gender-specific Actionable Changes.
 BiomedBadass blog.
 Retrieved from https://biomedbadass.com/combating-sexism-in-academia/